KeithLaker/KeithLaker.github.io/Workshops/adb-analytics-using-sql/applying-machine-learning/applying-machine-learning.md

 ﻿
 # Applying Machine Learning to Customer Demographics

-## Overview
+## Introduction

 Autonomous Data Warehouse contains built-in machine learning algorithms.
-There is a separate workshop that can guide you through creating machine learning models to solve common business problems.
-In this short lab, the objective is to use one of these built-in algorithms to help us understand the demographic factors that can explain why a customer triggers an "insufficient funds" event against their account.
-If we can find a way to identify the key demographic attributes associated with this type of event, we can target customers to help them better manage their account and therefore have a better experience on MovieStream.

-To do this analysis, we are going to use a package called **DBMS\_PREDICTIVE\_ANALYTICS**.
-This package contains routines that perform an automated form of machine learning known as **predictive analytics**.
-With predictive analytics, we do not need to be aware of typical machine learning steps such as model building or model scoring.
-All machine learning activities are handled internally by the procedure.
-This makes it really easy for everyone to benefit from the power of machine learning-driven analytics.
+The aim of this lab is to provide a simple introduction into using machine learning models to solve common business problems.
+There are many other workshops in LiveLabs that will help you explore machine learning in more detail: [see here](https://apexapps.oracle.com/pls/apex/dbpm/r/livelabs/livelabs-workshop-cards?c=y&p100_focus_area=27&p100_product=131).

-Estimated Lab Time: 15 minutes
+Estimated Lab Time: 10 minutes

 ### Objectives